crowdin-node/crowdin-glossary/readme.md

 - `opts` Object
   - `project` String (required) - The name of your project on Crowdin
   - `crowdinKey` String (required) - If not supplied as an option, then `process.env.CROWDIN_KEY` will be the fallback.
   - `openAfterUpload` Boolean (optional) - Open the project glossary in web browser after upload is complete.
 Defaults to `true`.
 This feature is disabled on CI environments by detecting `process.env.CI`.
+  - `languageCode` String (optional) - Language code of glossary.
+Default is `en`.

 ### `glossary.add(term, description)`